RSE-leaders/RSE-leaders-meetings/README.md

 # RSE-leaders-meetings
-To gather guidance, templates and lessons learned for organising RSE leaders meetings
+This repository gathers information, guidance, templates and lessons learned for organising RSE leaders meetings